medavox/tuki-nuwa/text/2_vocabulary/lexicon-kanban/3 unreprocessed/sapa.md

 Verb
 ---

-know, understand, know how to; kama learn, study
+know, understand, know how to; kama learn, study, be acquainted with (sb)

 Modifier
 ---